Hotel Air Quality: Know Before You Go

 • Hopefully, you will get answers that meet your satisfaction; if not, you can always change your mind and stay elsewhere.

-Ask About Carbon Monoxide Detectors
+Carbon Monoxide Detectors

 Carbon monoxide has no color, odor, or taste, and that’s why it’s known as a silent killer.
 The CDC says more than 10,000 people have to have medical treatment for carbon monoxide poisoning, and more than 400 people die from it every year.

-Carbon monoxide poisoning has three primary sources at a hotel – a problem with the pool heater, a problem with the furnace inside a guest room, or a problem with the hot water boilers that provide hot water guest rooms and laundry services.
-General wear and tear will cause equipment to malfunction and have problems.
+Carbon monoxide poisoning has three primary sources at a hotel – a problem with the pool heater, a problem with the furnace inside a guest room, or a problem with the hot water boilers that provide hot water in guest rooms and laundry services.
+General wear and tear will cause equipment to malfunction and cause problems.
 Still, if hotels install carbon monoxide detectors throughout the hotel and in every room, it could drastically reduce the number of issues.

 Only 14 states in the U.S. require carbon monoxide detectors in hotels and motels – California, Florida, Louisiana, Maine, Maryland, Michigan, New Jersey, New York, North Carolina, Oregon, Tennessee, Vermont, West Virginia, and Wisconsin.